Best Epiphone Les Pauls for Beginners

 Epiphone Les Paul Studio

-At this point some of the more observant among us may have noticed I skipped right over the Les Paul Studio.
-In my opinion, at a price difference of only about $40 I'd give the Studio a pass and consider the Standard.
+At this point, some of the more observant readers may have noticed I skipped right over the Les Paul Studio.
+In my opinion, at a price difference of only about $100, I'd give the Studio a pass and consider the Standard.
 However, if you like the look of the Studio and want to save a few bucks here are some key points to consider:

 - The pickups are open-coil Alnico Classics.
 They will be slightly hotter than the covered version on the Standard.